CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-8/Readme.md

 # Chapter - 8 :  The Orthogonal States

-Orthogonal states can be considered as a __Meta State__ which can run multiple parallel internal states i.e they can run independent of each other.
+Orthogonal states can be considered as a __Meta State__ which can run multiple parallel internal states, i.e they can run independently of each other.
 An orthogonal state is useful when when a state want to have multiple inner states.

-Just like creating multiple event handlers, the construct __mpl::list__ is used for having multiple inner states.
+Just like creating multiple event handlers, the construct __mpl::list__ is used to create multiple inner states.

 ## 8.1 : Creating a Orthogonal States